MarcNeveu/IcyDwarf/README.md

 IcyDwarf
 ========
 *IcyDwarf* calculates the coupled physical-chemical evolution of an icy dwarf planet.
-As of version 14.4.8, the code calculates:
+As of version 15.3.4, the code calculates:
 - The thermal evolution of an icy dwarf planet, with no chemistry (Thermal subroutine, Desch et al. 2009), but with added rock hydration, dehydration, hydrothermal circulation, and core cracking.
 The depth of cracking and a bulk water:rock ratio by mass in the rocky core are also computed.
 - Whether cryovolcanism is possible by the exsolution of volatiles from cryolavas.
+- Equilibrium fluid and rock chemistries resulting from water-rock interaction in subsurface oceans in contact with a rocky core.

 *IcyDwarfPlot* creates interactive displays of outputs from the following *IcyDwarf* functionalities:
 - Thermal Evolution
 - Core cracking

-There is currently no display of cryovolcanism outputs from *IcyDwarf*.
+There is currently no display of cryovolcanism or geochemistry outputs from *IcyDwarf*.

 The two codes can run independently of each other, so it's not necessary to install both if you only need one.

 # Installation

-The installation steps outlined below are valid for Mac (preferably OS 10.9). *IcyDwarf* and *IcyDwarfPlot* should also run on Windows and Linux, but I don't know how to set up the compilation and linking flags, as well as the *R* and *SDL* dependencies.
-Check out their official websites (links below) for more information.
+The installation steps outlined below are valid for Mac (preferably OS 10.10). *IcyDwarf* and *IcyDwarfPlot* could also run on Windows and Linux, but compilation instructions are not set up and external I/O handling needs to be modified in the source code.

 ## Install *R*
 *R* is needed only for *IcyDwarf*, to run the geochemistry package *CHNOSZ*.